ashutoshsingh220/Operators/README.md

 # Operators

+## Experiment 3

+ASHUTOSH SINGH (23070123033)

+####Aim:

-Aim: To study and implement operators in c++
+To study and implement operators in c++.

+#####Theory:

-Theory: Operators in C++ are symbols or keywords used to perform operations on data, enabling tasks like arithmetic, comparisons, and logical evaluations.
+Operators in C++ are symbols or keywords used to perform operations on data, enabling tasks like arithmetic, comparisons, and logical evaluations.
 They are categorized into several types:

 -Arithmetic Operators: Used for basic math operations, including +, -, *, /, and %.